nnmp020395/MLOps_ClassifiImage/README.md

 | label       | Image class (`dandelion`/`grass`) |
 | url\_s3     | Full MinIO path to the image      |

-To access the database using cli, start with accessing the postgres container id :
+To access the database using cli, start with identifying the PostgreSQL container id :

 ```bash
 docker ps